dgerlanc/programming-with-data/README.md

 Downloading them prior to the workshop is required as Internet access may not be available during the workshop.

-To complete the workshop exercises, you must use conda to install the dependencies specified in the pandas-exercises repository:
+To complete the workshop exercises, you must use `conda` to install the dependencies specified in the `environment.yml` file in the repository:

 ```
 $ conda env create -f environment.yml